tizfa/ProcessFast-api/README.md

 ProcessFast is a Java framework for the development of concurrent and distributed applications.
 A description of the system can be found on this extended abstract paper (https://github.com/tizfa/processfast-api/raw/master/doc/IIR2015ExtendedAbstract.pdf) and the related presentation (https://github.com/tizfa/processfast-api/raw/master/doc/ProcessFastOverviewIIR2015.pdf).
 This is an ongoing work, so the current implementation is not complete and far to be bug-free.
-The software is released under the Apache License, Version 2.0.
+The software is open source and released under the Apache License, Version 2.0.

 This is the repository for ProcessFast API.
 A quite complete implementation of the processing API based on Groovy and GPars can be found at https://github.com/tizfa/processfast-gpars.
 A partial implementation of the storage API based on FoundationDB can